Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 pumpkin-spice-snickerdoodle-brown-butter-cookies-featured-image

-As the cool breezes and the rustling of leaves signal the arrival of October, our home transforms into a haven of all things pumpkin including our favorite pumpkin recipes.
+As the cool breezes and the rustling of leaves signal fall, our home transforms into a haven of all things pumpkin including our favorite pumpkin recipes.
 Embracing the essence of autumn, we invite you to indulge in the cozy flavors of the season with our Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies.

 Jump to Recipe

 Coated in cinnamon sugar, our brown butter snickerdoodles present a fusion of pumpkin flavor.
-What distinguishes these from the classic snickerdoodles is the addition of the pumpkin pie spice, the rich nutty aroma, and the nutty flavor of brown butter, taking full pumpkin flavor to the next level.
-The cookies boast a chewy texture, accentuated by dark brown sugar, while a hint of crunch comes from the cinnamon-sugar mixture covering each of the brown butter pumpkin snickerdoodles and is a chewy cookie.
+What distinguishes these from the classic snickerdoodles is the addition of the pumpkin pie spice, the rich nutty aroma, and the nutty flavor of brown butter, taking these cookies’ full pumpkin flavor to the next level.
+The cookies have a chewy texture, accentuated by dark brown sugar, and a hint of crunch from the cinnamon-sugar mixture covering each chewy cookie.
+And guess what no hand mixer or stand mixer is needed.

 Equipment Needed: